informalsystems/tendermint-rs/docs/spec/fastsync/fastsync.md

 Peers participating in FastSync exchange the following set of messages.
 Messages are encoded using the Amino serialization protocol.
 We define each message here using Go syntax, annoted with the Amino type name.
+The prefix `bc` refers to `blockchain`, which is the name of the FastSync reactor in the Go implementation.

+#### bcBlockRequestMessage

 ```go
 // type: "tendermint/blockchain/BlockRequest"